alexdantas/quickpress/README.md

     $ qp new-post my-post.md

-If you're too lazy, calling `new-post` without no filenames will call your default text editor to write it.
+If you're too lazy, calling `new-post` without filenames will call your default text editor to write it.
 Try it!